tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

 title: 'Editing with Tina '
 ---

-We have a blog set up and pulling data from Strapi now 🎉!
-You _could_ stop here and edit your blog through the Strapi management console, but since you're on our website you're probably interested in using Tina's slick editing experience.
+At this point, we have a blog that is pulling all its data from Strapi!
+You _could_ stop here and edit your blog through the Strapi management console, but this guide is about editing with Tina!.

-From this point on this guide is going to share a lot of similarities with our other guide on [Adding Tina to a Next.js Site](/guides/nextjs/adding-tina/overview).
+From this point on, this guide will share a lot of similarities with our other guide on [Adding Tina to a Next.js Site](/guides/nextjs/adding-tina/overview).
 If I leave out some context on one of the steps here, you can always head over there and see if that guide fills in any gaps.

 ## Prepare our page

-Almost all of the work we'll be doing will be in our `pages/posts/[slug].js` file.
-Our goal is to be able to make changes to a blog post without needing to navigate away from the front-end experience.
+Almost all of the work we'll be doing will be in `pages/posts/[slug].js`.
+Our goal is to be able to make changes to a blog post's content, title, and coverImage without having to log in to Strapi.

 ### Transform Markdown on the Frontend

-Right now markdown is being parsed in `getStaticProps`, which is to say markdown is being parsed when our page is generated, not while our page is being displayed.
-We want markdown to be parsed while our page is being displayed so we can see formatting in real-time.
-To faciliate this the first thing we need to do is send the raw markdown from `getStaticProps`.
+Currently, markdown is being parsed in `getStaticProps`, which is to say markdown is being parsed when our page is generated, not while our page is being displayed.
+We want markdown to be parsed while our page is displayed so we can see formatting in real-time.
+To facilitate this, we need to send the raw markdown from `getStaticProps`.

 ```diff
   return {